Home

 Focus on AI features that provide immediate user value

-Building an AI-powered MVP requires thinking about AI as a tool, not a product.
-Your users should be able to use your product even if the AI features fail or are unavailable.
+As a Fractional CTO, I help you build AI-powered MVPs that think about AI as a tool, not a product.
+Your users should be able to use your product even if the AI features fail or are unavailable, ensuring reliable user experience.

-The most successful AI MVPs I've seen were the ones that used AI to enhance existing functionality rather than replace it.
-They provided value with or without AI, making AI a bonus rather than a requirement.
+The most successful AI MVPs I've helped build used AI to enhance existing functionality rather than replace it.
+With senior-level technical guidance, you can provide value with or without AI, making AI a bonus rather than a requirement.

 AI Implementation Strategies